Shahriarin2garden/CLI-Note-Manager/EDUCATIONAL_GUIDE.md

 **This isn't the end - it's the beginning of your development journey!**

----

-*Happy coding!*

-**P.S.** Remember, the best way to learn is by doing.
+Remember, the best way to learn is by doing.
 Start building, keep experimenting, and never stop asking "why does this work?"

-You've got this!
+You've got this! 🚀